mitwire/mitwire/README.md

 # 👉 About Me
 + Started programming in 2019
 + Interested to colaborate on projects with other people
-+ Enthusiast of generative AI
++ Enthusiast of generative AI (Working on a project using it)
 + Avid GNU/Linux enjoyer
 + I live in Sydney, Australia
 # 📚 Projects